squireChuck/voz-da-gente/README.md

     "FORVO_API_KEY":"your_api_key_here_abc_123"
 }
 ```

-3. Using your fav command prompt, start the app by nav'ing to the project's root folder and running `node app.js`
+3. Using your fav command prompt, nav to the project's root folder and `npm install` to install the dependencies.

+4. Start the app by running `node app.js` in the project's root folder.

-4. Check http://localhost:3000/voz/api/samplePhrase in your browser - if you get some json, you're all set!
+5. Check http://localhost:3000/voz/api/samplePhrase in your browser - if you get some json, you're all set!

 ## Todo list:
 1. Troubleshoot words that have non-english chars, e.g. secretária, português.